Engee documentation

 Details

 Reference speed in relative units.
-Normally connected to the Constant block with a value of 1.0.
+It is usually connected to the Constant block with the value 1.0.

 Data types